sindresorhus/electron-store/readme.md

 Watches the given `key`, calling `callback` on any changes.

 When a key is first set `oldValue` will be `undefined`, and when a key is deleted `newValue` will be `undefined`.

-Events are only triggered in the same process.
-So you won't get events in the main process if you trigger an event in a renderer process.
-See [#39](https://github.com/sindresorhus/electron-store/issues/39).

 Returns a function which you can use to unsubscribe: